dbiton/DoctorantMemory/README.md

 # DoctorantMemory

-DocctorantMemory is a wrapper of DynamoRIO tools, which was tailor-made for our use case with simplicity in mind.
+DocctorantMemory is a tool used for instrumenting memory accesses, which was tailor-made for our use case with simplicity in mind.
-It instruments applications to generate memory access traces.
-Different tools are available to analyze the traces.
+It instruments applications and generate memory access traces, which can be analyzed with multiple tools.

 ## Description

+DynamoRIO is an instrumentation framework for the development of program analysis tools.
+DrCacheSim is a tool in the DynamoRIO framework that collects instruction and memory access traces using its DrMemTrace component.
+It feeds the traces to either an online or offline tool for analysis.
-This project include a python CLI for communicating with DynamoRIO's drcachesim, which is a tool that can be used to extract the memory accesses of an application.
+This project includes a python CLI for communicating with DynamoRIO's DrCacheSim.

+Read more about DrCacheSim here: https://dynamorio.org/page_drcachesim.html.

 ### Dependencies